CSP02/CSPSH/README.md

 **NOTE: The output is taken by alongating the the element for better view of output.
 The default height is 30% and in the picture it is 70% you can always change it if you want to.**

-**Within this all limitation CSPSH has a addition feature of styling the code area and a inbuilt copy to clipboard fucntionality(not fully functional either).
+**Within this all limitation CSPSH has a addition feature of styling the code area and a inbuilt copy to clipboard fucntionality(fully functional).
 Open the file index.html so you will understand how it actually looks and works.**

 **NOTE: As I said this is the pre release of this package so everything is not perfect but it can detect only if the spaces are provided.
 I hope you can understand and use it as mentioned above**